Information Science and Technology

 Admission Requirements

-In addition to the requirements set by the office of admissions and the office of graduate studies, specific requirements for admission to the M.S. in information science and technology (thesis or non-thesis) are as follows:
+In addition to the requirements set by the office of admissions and the office of graduate education, specific requirements for admission to the M.S. in information science and technology (thesis or non-thesis) are as follows:

 • Submission of scores from the Graduate Record Exam (GRE) or the Graduate Management Admissions Test (GMAT).